cncf/tag-security/community/assessments/projects/openfga/joint-assessment.md

 definitions) that could lead to security issues for users of OpenFGA.

-Taken together, this document and the [self-assessment](./self-assessment.md) serve as a cornerstone for if and when OpenFGA seeks graduation and is preparing for a security audit.
+Taken together, this document and the [self-assessment](./self-assessment.md) serve as a context for the TOC and community when OpenFGA seeks graduation and is preparing for a security audit.

 ## Intended Use

 * Target Users and Use Cases.
 The key users of this project are users who define authorization models, application developers that integrate the API into their application for externalizing authorization and operators.

     OpenFGA can be used in any environment and has helm charts defined for install on a Kubernetes platform.
     1. OpenFGA is used by applications to externalize authorization decisions
     2. The project implements the [Google Zanzibar paper](https://research.google/pubs/pub48190) paper for effective, performant authorization
     3. Administrators can program authorization models into the system for use by application teams

 * Operation.
 OpenFGA supports both MySQL and Postgres as its datastore.
+An in-memory store is implemented as the default.

 ## Project Design

 * Design.
 OpenFGA provides rich documentation around its core [concepts](https://openfga.dev/docs/concepts) and usage of the project.
 Some project decisions are documented under the [rfcs repository](https://github.com/openfga/rfcs), however, this does not have a comprehensive list of all project decisions.

 ### Functions and features